Manuela Saenz, La Libertadora Del Libertador

 Manuela Saenz is a historical biography movie directed by Diego Risquez, with a script by Leonardo Padron.
 It stars Beatriz Valdés in the title role, alongside Mariano Álvarez as the liberator Simón Bolívar.
 Other main cast members include Erich Wildpret, Juan Carlos Alarcón, Orlando Urdaneta, Manuel Salazar, Alejo Felipe, and Juan Manuel Montesinos.

-The movie premiered in Venezuela in December of 2000 and had a special screening in the city of Washington in January of 2001.
+The movie premiered in Venezuela in December of 2000 and had a special screening in the city of Washington in January 2001.

 In 2003, the movie was released in France, specifically at the Biarritz Film Festival.

 In 2006, the movie was broadcast on the Venezuelan channel Venemovies, a subsidiary of the Venezuelan broadcasting service Venevision.